siraben/website/_drafts/organizing-theories.md

 that we immediately inherit all of the theories of fields, rings and groups that we can use later on in the proof.

-> The key to understanding complex systems is knowing what _not_ to
+> "The key to understanding complex systems is knowing what _not_ to
-> think. - Gerald Sussman
+> think." —Gerald Sussman

 There's a lot of literature on "proving in the small" in Coq.
 For instance, [Software